joncamfield/satcommthreats/en.md

 -   Downlink jamming in range dependent and must be within line of sight, moving to a different area could get outside of the area of effect.
     *Consider if your adversary is trying to force you to move.*
+-   Uplink jamming is often scheduled around specific events or times of day, try testing connectivity at different times.

 ### Details